-Old-timers whose opinions I respect consistently rate Mary & Tito’s as Albuquerque’s best restaurant for New Mexican food, a restaurant that has been pleasing the most savvy and unindoctrinated palates alike since 1963.
+Old-timers whose opinions I respect consistently rate Mary & Tito’s as Albuquerque’s best restaurant for New Mexican food, a restaurant that has been pleasing the most savvy and indoctrinated palates alike since 1963.
 It takes a lot to impress some of those old-timers, none of whom see much substance in the flash and panache of the nouveau restaurants and their pristine veneer and effusive, over-the-top flamboyance.
 These guys and gals are impressed only by New Mexican food the way their abuelitas prepared it–unadorned, authentic and absolutely wonderful.
 If you want to evoke their ire, take them to one of the chains.
 Worse, try sneaking some cumin into their chile.

 Just how good is Mary & Tito’s?
-In an October, 2009 span of two days, three people whose opinion on food I value weighed in, prompting me to ponder that question and not just take for granted that it’s “one of” the very best restaurants in New Mexico.
+In a span of two days, three people whose opinion on food I value weighed in, prompting me to ponder that question and not just take for granted that it’s “one of” the very best restaurants in New Mexico.”
 World-travelers Randy and Bonnie Lake experienced an epiphany during their most recent visit, marveling at just how much better Mary & Tito’s legendary red is than other red chile they’ve ever had.
 Bill Resnik who’s authored a cookbook on New Mexican cuisine was more to-the-point, asking why it hasn’t been accorded a “30” rating–the epitome of perfection in my rating system and a rating I have not bestowed upon any restaurant anywhere.

 Just how good is Mary & Titos?
 It’s so good, it’s been my highest rated restaurant (27 out of 30) across the Land of Enchantment for decades.
 So, why hasn’t it earned a perfect “30” rating?
 A dining experience at such an ideal would have to be absolutely flawless with uncompromising standards and an obvious commitment on the restaurant’s part to providing a dining experience I would want to repeat over and over again.
 Obviously the food would have to be more than good; it would have to tantalize, titillate, enrapt my taste buds with every morsel.
 Every facet of the meal would have to be like a well synchronized and beautiful ballet in which each course is a prelude to the next and leaves me absolutely lusting for the next bite.
 Mary & Tito’s comes very close to fulfilling all of my criteria.

 I’m not the only patron this loyal to Mary & Tito’s.
 In truth, the restaurant’s walls could probably be covered with framed certificates and accolades feting it as the “best” in one category or another.
 Instead, you’ll find family photo montages along with photos of some of their loyal customers.
 For ambiance, this homey restaurant might not win any awards, but for outstanding New Mexican cuisine, it has secured a place in the hearts and appetites of their many guests.
 It’s so good that to compare any other Albuquerque-based New Mexican restaurant is unfair.
 None of them come close to achieving the standards Mary & Tito’s achieves every single day.

-The green chile (as I remember it) isn’t quite as piquant, but it is very tasty and generously applied to your entrees.
+The green chile (as I rediscovered in July, 2018) isn’t quite as piquant, but it is very tasty and generously applied to your entrees.
 For the best of both, ask for your entree to be served “Christmas” style so you can taste both the chile rojo (red) and chile verde (green).
 Vegetarians can also ask for it without meat.
 My friend Lesley King, the wonderful writer whose monthly “King of the Road” column used to grace New Mexico Magazine, visited Mary & Tito’s for the first time in May, 2010 and recognized immediately that at this legendary restaurant, it’s all about the chile, finding both red and green as good as could possibly be made.

 The chile rellenos are also among the best I’ve ever had, far superior to their world-famous brethren served at Mesilla’s fabled La Posta restaurant.
 A thin, crispy batter envelops a piquant pepper stuffed with a sharp Cheddar cheese.
 Each bite produces an endorphin rush and taste explosion.
 The rellenos are available on the combination platter as well as a la carte.
 As with other entrees at Mary & Tito’s, they’re best smothered with that miraculous red chile.
 Jordan recounted the day a stubborn diner wouldn’t listen to his sage advice and asked for his chile relents to be smothered in green chile and cheese then whined that his unholy combination wasn’t very good.
 As all New Mexicans know, chile rellenos are meant to be enjoyed with red chile.

 My friend Sr. Plata had the privilege of first-time visits to both Chope’s and Mary & Tito’s within two weeks of each other.
 In his estimation, the chile relleno at Mary & Tito’s is far superior to Chope’s version (which is often considered THE standard-bearer for the genre in the Land of Enchantment).
 New Mexicans from the southern half of the state, in particular, might consider it sacrilege, but Sr. Plata reasons that Mary & Tito’s superior red chile is the difference-maker.
 He’s calls it the essence of purity and deliciousness.

 You won’t find sopaipillas with honey at Mary & Tito’s, but you will find a “Mexican turnover‘ resembling an overgrown empanada or Italian calzone.
 It’s made from sopaipilla dough stuffed with meat, beans, rice and chile then deep fried.
 It’s Mary & Tito’s version of stuffed sopaipillas and it’s (not surprisingly) among the very best in the city.
 The Mexican turnover is the most popular item at the restaurant, surpassing even the nonpareil carne adovada.

 Entrees include some of the best refried beans anywhere…and I mean anywhere in the country.
 They have that “prepared with lard” taste all good refrieds have.
 Spanish rice also comes with every entree as does a tomato and lettuce garnish.
 Garnish is one of those plate decorations many people discard.
 With Mary & Tito’s fabulous red chile, it’s just something else with which to sop up every bit of that chile rojo.
 Along with Chile (capsicum annum L.) and frijoles (pinto beans of the phaseolus vulgaris family), New Mexico’s state vegetables, are a unique part of the New Mexico diet.
 Some purists I know will only eat their pinto beans whole.
 In doing so they’re missing out on the wonder that is refried beans.

 Your first bowl of salsa is complimentary and it’s so good you’ll certainly finish it off quickly and order another.
 The chips, like the salsa, are lightly salted and crisp, the perfect size and texture to complement the tomato rich salsa.
 The salsa has a nice piquancy but other than tomatoes and chile, there are no discernible additives such as garlic and onion.
 My favorite way to amp up the salsa’s heat is with a cup (or six) of hot coffee.
 Honestly, it’s an unbeatable pairing.

 For dessert, an absolute “must have” is Mary & Tito’s take on traditional New Mexican wedding cake, a yellow cake made with walnuts and pineapple and topped with a cream cheese frosting is spectacular.
 Antoinette has been making this cake for better than 30 years (though she doesn’t look much older than 30 herself) and says she’s made it thousands of times.
 You won’t find any better in New Mexico.
 You won’t find anything close.
 My friend Bill Resnik calls it “one of the ten best things I’ve ever put in my mouth.”
-In its February, 2013 edition of Albuquerque The Magazine celebrated the Duke City’s best desserts.
+In its February, 2013 edition Albuquerque The Magazine celebrated the Duke City’s best desserts.
 The fabulous Mexican wedding cake was recognized as the “to die for dessert to remember.”
 I’m not too sure what that means, but if it means the Mexican wedding cake is unforgettable, the honor is certainly well deserved.
 It’s certainly one of the very best desserts in New Mexico.

 The cast and crew of This Old House, a Boston-based home-improvement and remodeling television show spent two days at Mary & Tito’s in April, 2013.
 While filming a segment in Hatch, purveyors of New Mexico’s best chile told the crew that the very best example of chile is served at Mary & Tito’s.
 The cast and crew proceeded to enjoy every item on the menu.
 More converts!

 Mary & Tito’s is one of those restaurants that elicits a craving only it can sate.
 It is the essence of red chile Nirvana.
 It is truly one of America’s most essential restaurants and the very best in the Land of Enchantment.

 MARY & TITO’S CAFE